Pierre Arcand: Provincial politics

 Chair of the Conseil du trésor, and Minister responsible for the Côte-Nord region.

 In the 2018 election, Arcand was reelected in the redistributed riding of Mont-Royal–Outremont.

-In December 2020, Arcand was found to have been vacationing in Barbados, despite the COVID-19 pandemic and public health advisories to avoid unnecessary travel, and as a result was removed from his role as opposition’s critic for transportation and his position to represent the Quebec Liberals on Montreal issues.
+In December 2020, Arcand was found to have been vacationing in Barbados, despite the COVID-19 pandemic and public health advisories to avoid unnecessary travel, and as a result, was removed from his role as the opposition's critic for transportation and his position to represent the Quebec Liberals on Montreal issues.

 Interim Liberal leader

-On October 5, 2018 Arcand was named interim leader, following the resignation of Philippe Couillard after the 2018 Quebec general election.
+On October 5, 2018, Arcand was named interim leader, following the resignation of Philippe Couillard after the 2018 Quebec general election.
 This role ended when Dominique Anglade became party leader on May 11, 2020.

 Guy Ouellette case

-As soon as he was elected interim party leader, Arcand expelled the MNA Guy Ouellette from the Liberal Caucus.
+As soon as he was elected interim party leader, Arcand expelled Guy Ouellette from the Liberal caucus.